List of attacks against Israeli diplomatic missions and personnel

 This is a list of attacks on Israeli embassies and diplomats since the establishment of the State of Israel in 1948.

 Attacks on Israeli diplomatic facilities started in the 1960s, primarily letter bombs, hostage crises, and high-profile assassinations conducted by Palestinian armed organizations such as Black September and the Popular Front for the Liberation of Palestine (PFLP) and associated groups.
 From the late 1960s onward, Israeli embassies emerged as focal points of international political conflict, facing bouts of violence that resulted in casualties among diplomatic personnel, their relatives, and bystanders.
 The 1980s brought increased attacks on Israeli embassies as Palestinian armed groups expanded globally.
 After the October 7 attacks, Israel withdrew diplomatic personnel from some embassies in the Middle East due to security risks.
+According to Israeli Foreign Minister Gideon Sa'ar, Israeli embassies and diplomats were targeted about 30 times since the attacks.

 Israeli diplomatic staff typically receive training to prepare them for security risks before going to an overseas posting.
 In some cases, Israeli representatives have been given special dispensation to carry a personal firearm.